(or... Dogs That We Have Known)

 I got my own dog in 1979… Misty (later to be partly the inspiration behind the name of our first boat...
 “Misty Waters”).
 She was a cross between a Golden Labrador and a Cocker Spaniel... her father being the Labrador and her mother being the Cocker Spaniel.
 Whilst going on an errand for milk from a local shop I noticed a puppy behind the counter of the shop.
 The shop's owner told me that their cocker spaniel bitch had puppies and this was one of them.
 She initially went to a lady who found the puppy tpp much for her to cope with and gave it back to the shop's owners.
 I was asked if I knew of anyone who might like the puppy.
 I said that we might be interested and after a quick family discussion I returned to the shop and came back with the puppy in my arms much to the delight of my children.
-She possessed the best temperament of any dog I have ever known equaled only by Maxi (more of whom later).
+She possessed the best temperament of any dog I have ever known equalled only by Maxi and Ruby (more of whom later).
 The golden coat and intelligence of the Labrador coupled with the size and good manners of the Spaniel was definitely a good gene mix.
 During her long life she never ever bit anyone and was loved by all who came in contact with her.
 One night she awoke us barking loudly.
 I went downstairs to investigate and was just in time to see a burglar fleeing.
 If Misty hadn't have alerted us then the burglar wouldn't have been detected and stolen more than he did.

 Misty when she was a puppy in 1979